Why you should listen

 Carlo Ratti is a civil engineer and architect who teaches at the Massachusetts Institute of Technology, where he directs the SENSEable City Laboratory.
 This lab studies the built environment of cities -- from street grids to plumbing and garbage systems -- using new kinds of sensors and hand-held electronics that have transformed the way we can describe and understand cities.

 Other projects flip this equation -- using data gathered from sensors to actually create dazzling new environments.
 The Digital Water Pavilion, for instance, reacts to visitors by parting a stream of water to let them visit.
-And a new project for the 2012 Olympics in London turns a pavilion building into a cloud of blinking interactive art.
+And a project for the 2012 Olympics in London turns a pavilion building into a cloud of blinking interactive art.
+He's opening a research center in Singapore as part of an MIT-led initiative on the Future of Urban Mobility.

 For more information on the projects in this talk, visit SENSEable @ TED >>